AalyTokombaev/taco-laget/Deliverables/ObligatoriskOppgave4.md

 * The most important MVP demand for us now is to set up a game-phase so the game can be played.

 ## Extra features
 * It would be fun to implement a in-game chat, and some sound elements if we have time when everything else is done.

-## Testing
-Huske å sjekke at testene ikke returnerer nullpointerexception

 ## Difference in commits
 * There is a difference in commits as we do a lot of remote programming where everyone watches one screen and one code.